francescogerardomarra/its/modulo26/2_jwt.md

 5. **Token Validation**: The server verifies the token's signature and claims.
 If valid, the request proceeds with the user's identity established.

-This flow eliminates the need for server-side sessions, enabling stateless authentication.
+This flow eliminates the need for server-side authentication-related sessions, enabling stateless authentication.

 ### Authorization Flows